Don't Trash Our Air

 |Batteries||Chromium||respiratory effects, cancer|

 * This is not a complete list of toxins.

 Who is at Risk?

-Smoke from any fire can affect your health, your family's health and your neighbors' health.
-The smoke from backyard burning is released close to the ground where people can easily breathe it.
-The smoke from the fire can also deposit chemicals on garden vegetables and garden soil.
-People can be exposed to those chemicals by eating fruits and vegetables grown near the trash fire or in garden soil tilled with the toxic ashes.
-Young children may be at greater risk than adults because of their playing behaviors, their small size and their developing bodies.
+The smoke from fires can also deposit chemicals on lawns, gardens, and soil, which exposes people to those chemicals by eating the fruit and vegetables grown near the trash fire or in garden soil tilled with the toxic ashes.
+Young children may be at greater risk than adults because of their playing behaviors, small size, and developing bodies.

 Visit the Green Living page for tips on how you can make a positive impact on New York's environment.